nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    most one connection between each driver-pool pair*.

-Prescribed number of connections can be obtained by using ``fixed_indegree`` or ``fixed_outdegree``, and specifying the number of connections to create per driver node.
+Prescribed number of connections can be obtained by using ``fixed_indegree`` or ``fixed_outdegree`` connection rule, and specifying the number of connections to create per driver node.
 See Sec. \ :ref:`3.7 <sec:prescribed_numbers>` for details.

-A selection of specific NEST parameters are pertaining to spatially structured networks shown in Table :ref:`tbl_parameters`.
+A selection of specific NEST parameters pertaining to spatially structured networks are shown in Table :ref:`tbl_parameters`.

 .. _tbl_parameters: